 FOR IMMEDIATE RELEASE

-Fourth in a series of white papers exploring the impact of and challenges surrounding technology in schools, the paper was co-authored by Andrew Hedges, Verite’s program manager, and Harrison Parker, director of K-12 Education.
+Advancing EdTech at the Intersection of Policy and Technology; Bringing Workplace Standards to the Classroom is the first in a series of white papers exploring the impact of and challenges surrounding technology in schools.
+Co-authors include Andrew Hedges, Verite’s program manager, and Harrison Parker, director of K-12 Education.